 Advanced Surface Ablation/PRK, and iLASIK are two techniques the Spokane Eye Clinic corneal specialists use.
-These procedures are used by our fellowship trained surgeons, Dr. Erik D. Skoog and Dr. Nicole K. Brandt, to correct Myopia, Hyperopia, and Astigmatism.
+These procedures are used by our fellowship trained surgeons, Dr. Erik D. Skoog and Dr. Nicole K. Brandt, to correct Myopia and Astigmatism.
 The procedures by which these results are accomplished each have their own benefits and disadvantages.
 The decision to have Advanced Surface Ablation/PRK or iLASIK is an important one that, ultimately only you and your surgeon can make.
 It is important that patients have realistic expectations and that your decision is based on facts, not hopes or misconceptions.
-The goal with Advanced Surface Ablation/PRK and iLASIK is to reduce your dependance on corrective lenses.
+The goal with Advanced Surface Ablation/PRK and iLASIK is to reduce your dependence on corrective lenses.
 Our Corneal Specialists offer complimentary consultations to review your lens prescription, health of the eye, and to discuss risks, complications, and benefits.

 The traditional LASIK process that creates a flap with a microkeratome is still being used throughout the country however at Spokane Eye Clinic we offer Advanced Surface Ablation/PRK and iLASIK because we firmly believe they are better options.